-A lot of research and many surveys have been completed over the years to measure what happens to employees who accept counter offers.
-Only 6 out of 100 employees are still with their company after 12 months and 89% leave within the first 6 months.
-With further investigations two important points become apparent:
+Research and surveys have been completed over the years to measure what happens to employees who accept counter-offers.
+Some research suggests that only 6 out of 100 employees are still with their company after 12 months and 89% leave within the first 6 months.
+With further investigations, two important points become apparent:

 Before accepting a counter offer, ask yourself why your employer has made the offer.
 There is a strong possibility that the cons will outweigh the pros and you will realise that your decision to resign was right after all.